Clark International Airport Corporation Mandate and Function

 3. Vision

-By 2028, CIAC shall be at the forefront of developing and managing an aerotropolis where world-class industries thrive in a sustainable environment, with the Clark International Airport as the premier gateway, and the Clark Civil Aviation Complex as the key economic engine of the country.
+By 2028, CIAC shall be at the forefront in developing and managing a resilient aerotropolis where world-class industries thrive in a sustainable and inclusive environment with the Clark International Airport as a leading gateway, and the Clark Aviation Capital as a key economic engine of the country.

 4. Mission

-To develop, manage, and operate a globally-competitive aviation complex, while ensuring viability and creating value for our stakeholders
+To develop, manage, and operate a premiere globally-competitive civil aviation complex.